xgrau/rdl-Agam-evolution/README.md

 * **`haplotype_analysis_28jun19.ipynb`** can be used to calculate genotype frequencies, build haplotype networks, perfom positive selection scans along the gene & chromosome, and to obtain haplotype alignments (Figures 1-4, 6 and 7).
 Output goes to `haplotype_analysis_output`.
 * **`admixture_h28jun19.ipynb`** perform Patterson's D tests of introgression (aka ABBA-BABA test) between various pairs of populations (Figure 8).
 Output goes to `admixture_analysis_output`.

-All three scripts are available as ipython notebooks, executable python scripts, and as HTML-formatted documents (with visual outputs).
+All three scripts are available as ipython notebooks and python scripts.

 Other folders: